OSGeoLabBp/tutorials/english/data_processing/lessons/polinom.rst

 *Data file*: parabola.csv

-*Program files*: parabola.m, parabola1.m, parabola_lsm.m
+*Program files*: parabola.m, parabola1.m, parabola_lsm.m, parabola.py

 Let's fit a parabola through three points.
 First we create a program using the traditional c/Java logic, in a second solution the more effective vetorization